15.777 Healthcare Lab: Introduction to Healthcare Delivery in the United States

 Students and organizations work together to tackle problems in a variety of healthcare areas, including:

 Please contact the Healthcare Lab facultyin order to learn more about becoming a host.
 Our teams of students can help improve the health of both patients and organizations.

-Please note that although there is no fee for becoming a host, organizations are responsible for travel expenses if teams are required to leave the MIT area for their onsite experience.
+Please note that although there is no fee for becoming a host, when travel is permitted, organizations are responsible for travel expenses if teams are required to leave the MIT area for their onsite experience.
 This would include: